buildbotics/bbctrl-posts/README.md

 The default value for "Enable tool length compensation" was set to "No" because the Buildbotics Controller does not current support this capability.
 It is planned for a future release.

-"Write Simulation Data" was added because this post processor will automatically generay simulation commands that are compatible with the CutViewer CNC simulator.
+"Write Simulation Data" was added because this post processor will automatically generate simulation commands that are compatible with the CutViewer CNC simulator.
 Setting this to "Yes" puts this simulation in the comments in the g-code file.